cdk8s-team/cdk8s/docs/basics/api-object.md

 });
 const deploymentName = deployment.name;

-To remove hashes from resource names, you can change the above code by setting the `ChartProps.disableResourceNameHashes` value to `true` like so:
+To remove hashes from resource names, you can set the `disableResourceNameHashes` property to `true`:

 ```ts
 import { App, Chart } from 'cdk8s';